-WASHINGTON — The campaign treasurer for a former D.C. councilmember has pleaded guilty to violating campaign finance laws and evading income taxes.
+WASHINGTON — The campaign treasurer for a former D.C. councilmember has been sentenced to 16 months in prison for violating campaign finance laws and evading income taxes.

-As part of a plea agreement, prosecutors dropped theft charges against Sutton.
-Those stemmed from accusations that Sutton stole $115,000 from former D.C.
+Prosecutors say Sutton diverted $115,000 from former D.C.
 Councilmember Michael Brown's campaign account and used the money for personal expenses, including international travel.

 Brown lost his re-election bid in 2012 after announcing that most of his campaign funds had been stolen.
 He was convicted of bribery and sentenced to more than three years in prison.